falcosecurity/rules/CONTRIBUTING.md

 *Robustness*

 To enhance the effectiveness of detection, priority is given to behavioral detections, as opposed to string matching on process command arguments or other fields.
 This preference is based on the ease with which the latter can be circumvented.
 The same principle applies when selecting the most robust system call for detecting a specific threat.
 However, there is a place and purpose for more signature-based detections.
-The existing [upstream rules](rules/falco_rules.yaml) tagged with `maturity_stable` serve as a good starting point to explore a variety of useful rules that cover various attack vectors and employ both signature and behavior-based detection styles.
+The existing rules tagged with `maturity_stable` serve as a good starting point to explore a variety of useful rules that cover various attack vectors and employ both signature and behavior-based detection styles.

 *Relevance*